Miami Carol City Senior High School: History

 The school opened in an unincorporated area of Miami-Dade County in 1963.
 At the time, farms were in the surrounding area.
 Several years later integration busing brought African Americans from areas such as Bunche Park to Carol City.
 The school was racially integrated in 1967.

 In 1986, ten faculty members, including three teachers, were found to have engaged in crimes; each person was found to have committed recreational drug use or property theft.

 The school was formerly located within the census-designated place of Carol City.
 Miami Gardens incorporated as a city on May 13, 2003.

 Garcia said that, in 2006, "a familial closeness still defined the school.
 And Carol City High students — until they graduated or dropped out, at least — seemed safe from the violence that had gripped the surrounding area."
 In spring 2006, three students from the class of 2006 were murdered; none of them were members of gangs, nor were they involved in the recreational drug trade.
 After Miami Carol City held its graduation ceremony, three graduates were killed.
 People in the Miami area referred to the class as the "cursed class of 2006."
 Garcia said "If there is a curse, it seems it has a much wider breadth than one class" and "Carol City bloodshed has only gained speed" after the class of 2006 graduated, since students from subsequent classes died in violent crimes.
-On a Tuesday in November 2007, a robber shot a teacher, who had been smoking a cigarette outside of the campus building.
-The 18-year-old robber stole the teacher's wallet and was later arrested.
+On Tuesday November 6, 2007, a robber shot 43 year old Sergio Miranda a teacher, who had been smoking a cigarette outside of the campus building.
+The 18-year-old robber Patrick Lively stole the teacher's wallet and was later arrested.
 The teacher survived the shooting.
-On February 11, 2008, 43-year-old 11th grade algebra teacher, Sergio Miranda, was shot by 19-year-old Patrick Lively, outside of the School during a robbery but survived.
 In 2011, Lively received a life sentence.
 In November 2014, Two teens were shot during a fight at Miami Carol City High School.
 One of the boys died.